Armenia–Kazakhstan relations

 Armenia and Kazakhstan established diplomatic relations on August 27, 1992.
 Armenia has maintained an embassy in Astana and Kazakhstan has an embassy in Yerevan.
-Both countries are full members of the Eurasian Union, the Collective Security Treaty Organisation, of the Organization for Security and Co-operation in Europe and of the Commonwealth of Independent States.
+Both countries are full members of the Eurasian Economic Union, the Collective Security Treaty Organisation, of the Organization for Security and Co-operation in Europe and of the Commonwealth of Independent States.
 There are 25,000 people of Armenian descent living in Kazakhstan.
-Throughout the history, Kazakhstan, alongside Uzbekistan, are few Turkic countries that accept their Armenian population.
+Throughout history, Kazakhstan, alongside Uzbekistan, are among the few Turkic countries that accept their Armenian population.

 History

 Before 1918, both countries were part of the Russian Empire, and until 1991, they were both part of the USSR.
 Diplomatic relations were established between both countries on August 27, 1992.
 In 1991-1992, Kazakhstan took part in the settlement of the First Nagorno-Karabakh War.
 Since June 1993, the Armenian Embassy was opened in Kazakhstan.
 The Embassy of the Republic of Kazakhstan in Armenia has been operating since March 2007.